public

-May is Mental Health Awareness Month.
-This month perfectly aligns with Spalding’s mission to meet the needs of the times and address the evolving needs of the mental health field.
-At Spalding, we’re proud to provide a safe and inclusive environment to our students.
-We believe in providing top-notch access to mental health programs and resources.
+Our mission is to meet the needs of the times and address the evolving needs of the mental health field.
+We take great pride in creating a safe and inclusive environment for our students, and we are dedicated to offering exceptional access to mental health programs and resources.

-Here’s a sneak peek of three mental health services and programs that carry on this mission-driven focus on helping those in our community with current mental health practices: Eagles Excellence Program, Psychiatric Mental Health Nurse Practitioner (PMNP) Program, and Counseling and Psychological Services (CaPs).
-Learn how you can get involved in Spalding’s efforts and bring awareness to mental health and not just in May, but year-round.
+Discover some of our mental health services and programs that focus on helping those in our community with current mental health practices: Eagles Excellence Program, Psychiatric Mental Health Nurse Practitioner (PMNP) Program, Clinical Mental Health Counseling and Counseling and Psychological Services (CaPs).
+Learn how you can get involved in Spalding’s efforts and bring awareness to mental health in and out of the classroom.

 Eagles Excellence Program